-Brickfield is a community brickworks based in a disused clay pit in the heart of Cornwall’s china clay country created by ceramic artist Rosanna Martin with the support of Imerys.
+Brickfield is a community brickworks based in a disused clay pit in the heart of Cornwall’s china clay country created by ceramic artist Rosanna Martin, curated by Katie Bunnell and supported by Imerys.
 It involves participants in walking the land, experiencing the extra-ordinary terrain formed by china clay extraction, and hand making bricks in simple wooden frames using clay mixed from industry waste: transforming the materials underfoot into the most flexible of building blocks.

 As an artist Rosanna is fundamentally interested in the land, the materiality of clay and human relationships with it and added to this, she is committed to developing new ceramic communities.
 Building on this foundation Brickfield aims to develop sustainable brick making practices drawing on skills and knowledge in local brickmaking heritage while acknowledging the mental health and well being benefits of working outdoors with clay.